shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ## Introduction
 The goal of this project was to make use of a Siamese network to determine the similarity between images in the ISIC 2020 Kaggle Challenge dataset.
-Then making use of the Siamese network's feature extraction, to train a binary classification model to determine whether the mole in the image is benign or malignant.
+Then making use of the Siamese network's feature extraction, to train a binary classification model to determine whether the mole in the image is benign or malignant.\
+The goal for accuracy was to be around 80%.

 ## The File Structure